tomer-w/ha-victron-mqtt/README.md

 - Critical Loads
 - Grid Phases

+## Adding entities
+If you want to help the community and add more entities, please take a look at the [module](https://github.com/tomer-w/victron_mqtt) which drives this integration.
+It is very simple to extend this integration.
+I wrote a [document](https://github.com/tomer-w/victron_mqtt/blob/main/extending-victron-support.md) about it.

 ## Troubleshooting

 ### Common Issues

 1. **Cannot Connect**
    - Verify your Victron device is powered on and connected to your network
-   - Check if the hostname/IP is correct
+   - Check that the hostname/IP is correct.
-   - Ensure MQTT is enabled on your Victron device
+   - Ensure that MQTT is enabled on your Victron device.

 2. **Authentication Failed**
    - Double-check username and password if authentication is enabled
-   - Note: These are device credentials, not VRM portal credentials
+   - Note: These are device credentials, not VRM portal credentials.

 3. **No Sensors Appear**
    - Verify MQTT topics are being published by your Victron device
-   - Check Home Assistant logs for any error messages
+   - Check the Home Assistant logs for any error messages.

 ## Support